-Kathleen Mary Borgia Lanktree was born in Dublin on 22nd March 1888, the daughter of Mary Josephine Fogarty and of Barnaby Dane Lanktree.
-She was a member of the Queen Alexandra Royal Naval Nursing Service Reserve sometime between 1884 and 1928 (towards the latter end of course being born in 1888).
+Kathleen Mary Borgia Lanktree was born in Dublin on 22nd March 1888, the daughter of Mary Josephine Fogarty and of Barnaby Dane Lanktree (born in Cork).
+She was one of seven children (four boys, three girls).
+The youngest, a girl, died aged 1.
+Her sister Evelyn also trained as a nurse, at Charing Cross Hospital, 1921-1925 and registered in November 1925.
+Kathleen was a member of the Queen Alexandra Royal Naval Nursing Service Reserve sometime between 1884 and 1928 – she registered as a nurse in London on 16th November 1923, but trained in Dublin in 1909-1912.
 With two doctors on this table the nursing link adds to the possibility that we have the right lady.

 In 1908 the Cork Examiner reports her fund raising in the streets of Cork on behalf of Cork Hospital.
 She was with the Misses Nellie and Annie Cusack and Lily Robinson raised £5 16s 6p covering the two sides of Bridge Street in Cork.
 The report gives a wonderful review of the day in the usual diplomatic language, albeit a quarter century before our dinner.